Concordium/Concordium-Free-Open-Grants-Program/README.md

 ### Open Grants Program

-Our [DevX Initiative Grants](https://github.com/The-DevX-Initiative/DevX-Grants-Program) is suited for technology grants of up to $30,000, which are tracked transparently on GitHub and disbursed in USDT or fiat.
+Our [DevX Initiative Grants](https://github.com/The-DevX-Initiative/DevX-Grants-Program) is suited for technology grants, which are tracked transparently on GitHub and disbursed in USDT or fiat.

 ### Hackathons